Bellbird Park

 Bellbird Park lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, applying proportional growth weightings from ABS Greater Capital Region projections for each age cohort where necessary.
-Looking ahead, the Bellbird Park statistical area (Lv2) is predicted to experience exceptional growth, placing it in the top 10 percent of statistical areas across the nation.
-By 2041, the area is expected to increase by 6,110 persons, reflecting a gain of 54.6% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data released in 2023.
+Exceptional growth is predicted over the period to 2041, with the suburb expected to increase by 6,110 persons, reflecting a gain of 54.3% in total over the 17 years.

 Frequently Asked Questions - Population